 We've compiled a list of our favorite game-day-slash-summertime games to liven up your outdoor hangs.

 Best for 4 players

 For a while there, so often we saw four people huddled around a weird low net thing that looked like one of those little kid's trampolines.
 And they were spiking a ball (sometimes quite awkwardly) to or at each other off this net.
 After the eighth or ninth time seeing this in a fairly short timespan, the joke seemed to be on us.
 Did everybody but us play this weird net game?
 Enough was enough.
 We bought Spikeball™.
 And now we get it.
 It's fun.
 It's competitive.
 You can play it on any surface.
 And it's actually kind of challenging (depending on the skill level of your competition—and arguably the quickness of your reflexes).
 Is it the most recent game fad?
 Maybe.
 Is it here to stay?
 Probably.
 Should you try it?
-If $59.99 seems like an approachable price point for you, then the answer is a resounding yes.
-We got ours at Target.
+The answer is a resounding yes.
+We got this one.

 Nerdy point of order: According to the folks who make Spikeball™, their sport is officially named "roundnet."
 So although the game's name is Spikeball™, the sport is roundnet.
 (Think of it like Kleenex and tissues, Xerox and copy machines, Rollerblades and inline skating).